QUICK SUMMARY

 Healthy cooking is so much more joyful when you understand how the ingredients nourish your body.
 Here are a few benefits of each ingredient.

 Organic Unsweetened Dried Cranberries: Most commercial dried cranberries are coated in refined sugar.
 But unsweetened ones deliver the true cranberry tartness that balances the sweetness of the grapes.
-Cranberries also support urinary tract health, help stabilize blood sugar, and provide fiber and antioxidants.
+Cranberries are famous for their proanthocyanidins, especially A-type PACs, and they also provide fiber and colorful polyphenols.

 These three ingredients simmer together into Homemade Cranberry Grape Preserves that taste luxurious while still honoring your wellness.